peteroupc/CBOR/docs/PeterO.Cbor.CBORType.md

     public static PeterO.Cbor.CBORType Number = 0;

-A number of any kind, including integers, big integers, floating point umbers, and decimal numbers.
-The floating-point value Not-a-Number is lso included in the Number type.
+A number of any kind, including integers, big integers, floating point numbers, and decimal numbers.
+The floating-point value Not-a-Number is also included in the Number type.

 ### SimpleValue